New Wright B Flyer

 For a generation, Wright “B” Flyer, Inc. has celebrated that heritage and inspired future aviation professionals by flying and displaying a Wright Model B lookalike that we called the “Brown Bird”.
 But with the rise of invitations to display and fly our airplane at international venues together with the aging of our original Wright “B” Flyer Lookalike made it clear that we would soon need a new airplane.

-Now, a dedicated group of experienced Wright B Flyer volunteers have completed the building of all of the major components of the aircraft including the tubular steel structures, wooden ribs and fabric covering.
-The wing structures were built to our design by the enthusiastic members of the Experimental Aircraft Association (EAA) Chapter 5 of Middlefield, Ohio.
-In addition, numerous local businesses have been generous enough to provide some donated services or reduced prices to help with the manufacturing of parts.
+The wings of our new aircraft were built to our specifications by the Experimental Aircraft Association (EAA) Chapter 5 of Middlefield, Ohio.
+In addition, numerous businesses have been generous enough to provide donated or reduced-price services, supplies, or parts to help with the completion of our aircraft.